haru02w/haru02w.github.io/content/post/distro-diving-my-journey-to-conquer-linux.md

 # The Start

 When I was 6 years old, I heard my mom say her oven light was not turning on, so I went there to find why.
-I've found a connector that was not plugged, so I plugged it and it worked!
+I've found a connector that was not plugged, so I plugged it and voila, I fixed it.

-That is was my first experience solving problems and feeling rewarded after it.
+That is was my first experience ever solving problems and feeling rewarded after it.
-From that time, I got facinated with tecnology in general.
+From that time, I got facinated with tecnology.

 When my aunt used to gave her phone (at that time, it was a dumb phone), I would look for settings, features, games, anything that it could offer, just to satisfy my curiosity.

 ## My first PC

 When I got to 12 years old, my great-father gave me his computer because he was going to buy a new one.
-That computer was REALLY slow for EVERYTHING, but that was a good to trigger my curiosity for optimization techniques.
+That computer was REALLY slow, but that was a good to trigger my curiosity for optimization techniques.

 At that time, all I wanted to do was play Minecraft with my friends, so I started to find ways to do it.
-Windows 7 was too heavy for it, so I tried tweaking the setting for performance mode, but that didn't work out.
+Windows 7 was too heavy for it, so I tried tweaking the setting for performance, but that didn't work out.
-So I installed Windows XP just to run Minecraft at minimum settings, using all mods I could find to improve performance to, in the end, run it with about 10-15 fps.
+So I installed Windows XP just to run Minecraft at minimum settings, using all mods I could find to improve performance, to in the end, run it with 10-15 fps.

-Since it wasn't playable when running a VPN to play with my friends, I went out looking for more optimizations.
+Since that was not playable when running any background program, I went out looking for more optimizations.
 Buy new hardware was not a option as my family never would let me do it.
+We never buy stuff just for entertainement, only if it is useful to save time or earn money.

 So I tried a lot of "programs" that promisses to improve performance but everyone knows that this is just a lie. 💩 As someone could think, I installed a lot of viruses.
-One that stood out was a trojan made with [njRAT](https://en.wikipedia.org/wiki/NjRAT)
+One that stood out was a trojan made with [njRAT](https://en.wikipedia.org/wiki/NjRAT).

-How did I went to know about it?
+How I went to know about it?
 Well...
 That's a very interesting story:

 I was searching some things on my phone when I've seen the cursor move by itself.
 I found it funny, so I watched it moving.
-The hacker was opening the browser, searching my social accounts.
+That thing was opening the browser, searching my social accounts.
 When I saw it, I instantly "Alt+F4" the browser and opened the notepad and wrote: "What do you want?"

 I was able to move the cursor because my network connection was really bad, so the trojan couldn't block the events in time.

 From that, the "hacker" and I started talking about hacking stuff, like trojans, keyloggers, hacker clubs, etc.
+In the end, I just killed the virus process from the task manager and uninstalled it manually.

 That inspired me to know how these viruses works but, at the time, I find it too overwhealming to learn, so I gave up.

 Then, looking all around the internet I found some folks saying things about Linux and how it was great for old computers, and hacking.
 So, with no doubt, I jumped in.